-- say that you don't know a lot about a topic. - describe what a friend or someone from your family might say about the topic instead.
+- explain that you don't know a lot about a topic - connect this topic logically to something you are more familiar with, so that you still answer the examiner's question. - describe what a friend or family member might say about the topic instead.